yeabu369/auction-demo/README.md

-# Algorand Auction Demo
+# Afrovalley-Trade Exchange Demo

-This demo is an on-chain Stock exchange using smart contracts on the Algorand blockchain.
+This demo is an on-chain Farm Stock exchange using smart contracts on the Algorand blockchain.

 ## Usage

-The file `exchange/operations.py` provides a set of functions that can be used to create and interact with exchanges.
+The file `exchange/operations.py` provides a set of functions that can be used to create and interact with stocks.
 See that file for documentation.

 ## Development Setup